Chithira Thirunal Balarama Varma: Death

 According to niece and writer Aswathi Thirunal Gowri Lakshmi Bayi, by the late 1980s, Sree Chithira Thirunal's health had deteriorated rapidly.
 But against the warnings of his doctors, he continued to lead the Arattu Processions of Padmanabhaswamy Temple.
 And on 31 March 1991 despite his highly weakened body and advanced age, he led the procession, and other temple rituals, by walking barefoot with four and half kilogram sword in his hand, escorting the deities to the Shankumugham beach as well as back to the Padmaanabhaswamy Temple, which the common people considered as the symbol of Sree Chithira Thirunal's devotion to his Tutelary deity, Sree Padmanabha.
 After 15 days, he was hospitalized and was discharged after a couple of days.

 On 11 July 1991, while getting ready for his daily morning darshan to Padmanabhaswamy Temple, Sree Chithira Thirunal fell down unconscious.
-It was diagnosed that he had suffered a stroke and was admitted to the Sree Chitra Thirunal Institute of Medical Sciences and Technology, aged seventy-eight.
-He remained in a state of coma for nine days and died, early morning on 20 July, the same year.
+It was diagnosed that he had suffered a stroke and was admitted to the Sree Chitra Thirunal Institute of Medical Sciences and Technology.
+He remained in a coma for nine days and died in the early morning of 20 July at age seventy-eight.
 After his death, there was a massive outpouring of public grief, he was a widely respected and much adored figure of Kerala.
 He was given full military as well government honours, as the Maharaja of Travancore as well as the former Supreme Commander-in-Chief of the Travancore Armed Forces and the then Hon.
 Colonel of the 9th and 16th Battalion (formerly the 1st & 2nd Travancore Infantry) of the Madras Regiment.
 The Indian Army oversaw and controlled the public proceedings of his cremation.
 He was cremated at his official residence, Kowdiar Palace, based on the rites and rituals of Kshatriyas.
 Adhering to Marumakkathayam Law, his funeral rites were done by his younger brother, Sree Uthradom Thirunal Marthanda Varma and his only nephew Sree Moolam Thirunal Rama Varma who are the legal heirs of Sree Chithira Thirunal.
 He had ruled Travancore for 67 years and at his death, was one of the last surviving rulers of a first-class princely state in the old British Raj.
 He was also the last surviving Knight Grand Commander of both the Order of the Star of India and of the Order of the Indian Empire.
 The Government of India issued a stamp in 1991, commemorating the reforms that marked the reign of Sree Chithira Thirunal as the Maharaja of Travancore.
 He was succeeded, as head of the Travancore royal house as well as the Titular Maharajah of Travancore, by his younger brother, Uthradom Thirunal Marthanda Varma.